-For all inventory and analysis sections for university owned or managed intercollegiate athletic facilities, intramural athletic facilities, and recreation facilities, including FICM Sections 520-Physical Education and Section 670- Recreation refer to Element 8.
+For all inventory and analysis sections for university owned or managed intercollegiate athletic facilities, intramural athletic facilities, and recreation facilities, including FICM Sections 520, 523 and 525- Physical Education and Section 670- Recreation refer to Element 8.

-Figures 6.1, 6.2 and 6.3: Support Facilities depict typical support facilities at Modesto A. Maidique Campus, the Engineering Center and Biscayne Bay Campus, other FIU sites not included are the FIU Wolfsonian and Wolfsonian Annex, Brickle and The Pine Center.

-Tables 6.1-6.3 contain an inventory of existing support spaces by function for each campus.
+Figures 6.1, 6.2 and 6.3: Support Facilities depict typical support facilities at Modesto A. Maidique Campus, the Engineering Center and Biscayne Bay Campus and contain an inventory of existing support spaces by function for each campus.

-Table 6.1 Modesto A Maidique Inventory of Existing Spaces for Support Facilities (in ASF-Assignable Square Feet)
+Table 6.1 Modesto A Maidique Inventory of Existing and Projected Need for Support Facilities (in ASF-Assignable Square Feet)